meltingice/ajax-chosen/README.md

 There are some additional ajax-chosen specific options you can pass into the first argument to control its behavior.

-* minTermLength: minimum number of characters that must be typed before an ajax call is fired
+* `minTermLength`: minimum number of characters that must be typed before an ajax call is fired
-* afterTypeDelay: how many milliseconds to wait after typing stops to fire the ajax call
+* `afterTypeDelay`: how many milliseconds to wait after typing stops to fire the ajax call
-* jsonTermKey: the ajax request key to use for the search query (defaults to `term`)
+* `jsonTermKey`: the ajax request key to use for the search query (defaults to `term`)

 ## Example Code